apache/druid-website-src/druid-powered.md

 * [Enterprise Scale Analytics Platform Powered by Druid at Target](https://imply.io/virtual-druid-summit/enterprise-scale-analytics-platform-powered-by-druid-at-target)

+## TelemetryDeck Analytics

+[TelemetryDeck](https://telemetrydeck.com) helps app and web developers improve their product by supplying immediate, accurate usage data while users use their app.
+And the best part: It's all anonymized so users' data stays private!

 ## Tencent

 Tencent SCRM product use Druid for customer behavior analysis.